gricci2/STM-Hero/README.md

 # STM-Hero
 The classic rhythm game Guitar Hero made with an STM32 Nucleo board.

+A python script was initially used to convert the MIDI song file to timestamped note events for gameplay timings.

 ## Features
 - OLED menu with song selection and status display (I2C)
-- -time rhythm gameplay
+- time rhythm gameplay
 - song notes spawned from MIDI file timing
 - 4-lane note system on daisy-chained LED matrixes (SPI)
 - timestamped input processing driven by interrupt system